GTBitsOfGood/MapScout/README.md

 ## Gitflow

-The `master/main` branch automatically deploys to production, so all code should first go through the `develop` branch first.
+The `develop` branch automatically deploys to production, so all code should be reviewed first.
 Mapscout only accepts code that has been approved from a Pull Request.
 In order to make changes to the code, we recommend the following steps:

 1. Create a new branch from develop (e.i. `feature/coolLoginScreen`)